github/codeql/CONTRIBUTING.md

 1. **Directory structure**

-    There are seven language-specific query directories in this repository:
+    There are eight language-specific query directories in this repository:

       * C/C++: `cpp/ql/src`
       * C#: `csharp/ql/src`